libc0607/py32led/README.md

 # License
 Hardware: CERN-OHL-S v2 or any later versions
-(As for software..
+Codes written by me: GPL 3.0 (...
 Is there really anyone who will use my sh*t codes?)
+READMEs, theory, explains, ..., written by me: CC BY-SA 4.0